VolkovLabs/volkovlabs.io/blog/2022-09-13-grafana-variables/index.md

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/sczRq2lI3e4" title="Grafana variables | Dashboard, Global and Environment variables | Environment Data Source" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowFullScreen></iframe>

-## Dashboard variables
+## Dashboard variables.
+Introduction

 As the name implies, they are created for a dashboard.
 Only users with **edit** permissions or higher can maintain them.
 The dashboard variables configuration menu is located in the Dashboard settings, Variables menu.

 ![How to access the Variables management panel in Grafana.
 Edit permission is required](menu.png)

-Once a variable is created, it is displayed on the top of your dashboard as a drop-down list unless you made it hidden.
-Multiselection and Select All are optional and effortlessly configurable in the Variable management panel.
+Once a variable is created, it is displayed on the top of your dashboard as a drop-down list unless you made it hidden. `Multiselection` and `Select All` are optional and configurable in the Variable management panel.

 ![The dashboard variable is displayed as a drop-down list on the top of your dashboard](dropdown.png)

-To reference a dashboard variable in the queries and panels' code, add a $ (dollar sign) as a prefix.
+To reference a dashboard variable in the queries and panels' code, add a `$` (dollar sign) as a prefix.

 ![Add a dollar sign when referencing a dashboard variable in a panel's code](prefix.png)